torimiller/good-dog/README.md

     DELETE api/profile/goalsinprogress/:edu_id to delete goal in progress from profile PUT api/profile/completedgoals to add a goal in progress to completed goals DELETE api/profile/completedgoals/:edu_id to delete completed goal from profile

-Include screenshot(s) of your app.
-This makes your app description much easier to understand.
-DASHBOARD: